'So many children dying': Somalia drought brings famine near

 “We’d grieve, stop for a while, pray,” Adego Abdinur says.
 “We’d bury them beside the road.”

-She holds her naked 1-year-old in front of her new home, a fragile hut of plastic sacks and fabric lashed together with cord and stripped branches.
+She holds her naked 1-year-old in front of her new home, a fragile hut of plastic sacks and stripped branches.
 It’s one of hundreds scattered over the dry land.
-Behind a thorn barrier marking her hut from another, giggling children pour cherished water from a plastic jug into their hands, sipping and spitting in delight.

-The home the 28-year-old Abdinur left was far superior — a farm of maize and dozens of livestock in the community where she was born and raised.
-The family was self-sufficient.
-Then the water dried up, and their four-legged wealth began to die.

-“When we lost the last goat, we realized there was no way to survive,” Abdinur says.
-She and her six children walked 300 kilometers (186 miles) here, following rumors of assistance along with thousands of other people on the move.
+Abdinur and her six children walked 300 kilometers (186 miles) here, following rumors of assistance along with thousands of other people.

 “We have seen so many children dying because of hunger,” she says.

 At the heart of this crisis, in areas where famine likely will be declared, is an Islamic extremist group linked to al-Qaida.
-An estimated 740,000 of the drought’s most desperate people live in areas under the control of the al-Shabab extremists.
+An estimated 740,000 of the drought’s most desperate people live in areas under al-Shabab’s control.
 To survive, they must escape.

-In a surprise comment on the drought in late September, al-Shabab called it a test from Allah, “a result of our sins and wrongdoings.”
-Spokesman Ali Mohamud Rage claimed that the extremists had offered food, water and free medical treatment to more than 47,000 drought-affected people since last year.
+In a surprise comment on the drought in late September, al-Shabab called it a test from Allah, “a result of our sins.”
+The group claimed it had offered food, water and free medical treatment to more than 47,000 people since last year.

-One woman says al-Shabab taxed up to 50% of her family’s meager harvest: “They don’t care whether people are left with anything.”

-Some flee their communities at night to escape the fighters’ attention, with men and even young boys often being forbidden to leave.
-One woman says no one from her community was allowed to leave, and people who received assistance from the outside would be attacked.
+Some flee at night to escape the fighters’ attention, with men and even young boys often being forbidden to leave.
+One woman says people who received assistance from the outside would be attacked.
 Weeks ago, she says, al-Shabab killed a relative who had managed to take a sick parent to a government-held city and then returned.

-Those who escaped al-Shabab now cling to a bare existence.
-As what should be the rainy season arrives, they wake in camps under a purple sky, or a gray one offering the tiniest specks of moisture.

-Children send up kites, adults their prayers.
-Black smoke rises in the distance as some farmers clear land just in case.

-She was little more than bones and skin when her mother found her unconscious, two months after arriving in the camps and living on scraps of food offered by neighbors.
-“The child was not even alive,” recalls Abdikadir Ali Abdi, acting nutrition officer with the aid group Trocaire, which runs the center of 16 beds and has more patients than they can hold.
+She was little more than bones and skin when her mother found her unconscious, two months after arriving in the camps.
+“The child was not even alive,” recalls Abdikadir Ali Abdi, acting nutrition officer with the aid group Trocaire.

-Now the girl is revived, slumped over her mother’s arm but blinking.
-Her tiny toes twitch.
-A wrist is bandaged to stop her from pulling out the port for a feeding tube.

-The girl's mother, 18-year-old Muslima Ibrahim, anxiously rubs her daughter's tiny fingers.
-She has saved her only child, but survival will require the kind of support she still hasn't seen.
+The girl’s mother, 18-year-old Muslima Ibrahim, anxiously rubs her daughter’s tiny fingers.
+Survival will require the kind of support she still hasn’t seen.

 “We received a food distribution yesterday,” Ibrahim says.
 “It was the first since we arrived.”